matspina/screen-play-wright/README.md

 npm run report
 ```

-### Recommended steps to write new tests
+### Writing new tests

-1. Create a new branch from the main branch;
-1. Write and verify the tests;
-    - You can find all available interactions under `./src/screenplay/interactions` and questions (asserts) under `./src/screenplay/questions`
+- Create a new test spec file under the `./tests/` folder and write the steps using the screenplay design pattern:
     - To list all available interactions in the terminal, run: `npm run list:interactions [FILTER]?` - e.g.: `npm run list:interactions` or `npm run list:interactions click`
     - To list all available questions in the terminal, run: `npm run list:questions [FILTER]?` - e.g.: `npm run list:questions` or `npm run list:questions type`
 - To specify a profile for your test, there are 2 options: you can add a TAG in test name to run as `[MOBILE-ONLY]` or `[DESKTOP-ONLY]`, OR you can include the profile name (`mobile` or `desktop`) in the test file name before the `spec` word.
-        - For example, the file `test.mobile.spec.ts` will run only on the mobile profile, while the file `test.desktop.spec.ts` will run only on the desktop profile.
+    - For example, the file `feature.mobile.spec.ts` will run only on the mobile profile, while the file `feature.desktop.spec.ts` will run only on the desktop profile.
-        - If no profile name is specified (e.g. `test.spec.ts`), the tests will run on both profiles, except for the tests including a profile TAG as described above.
+    - If no profile name is specified (e.g. `feature.spec.ts`), the tests will run on both profiles, except for the tests including a profile TAG as described above.
     - By default, mobile profile uses **Safari browser** simulating an iPhone device, while the desktop profile uses **Chromium browser** (configuration available in `./src/config/playwright.config.ts` file)
-1. Add and commit the desired files and then push them with `git` following your team's SCM.
+- Run the tests to verify they are passing as expected

 Tip: Use screenplay code snippets to speed up your tests writting!
 For example: in the spec files, start typing `ask` and a snippet will appear to complete the step (`await user.asks()`).
 Check out all code snippets at `./.vscode/screenplay.code-snippets`